Betula pubescens

 Credit: Emr/Wikimedia

-Due to the tree’s small size and rather poor timber, the wood is mostly used for pulp and fuelwood.
-However, downy birch is of great ecological importance as it strengthens birds’ and insects’ biodiversity and contributes to watershed protection and soil stabilisation.
-The tree also forms a protective habitat for seedlings of more frost-sensitive species, such as the European beech (Fagus sylvatica) and Norway spruce (Picea abies).
+Downy birch is small, and its timber is poor, so it is mostly used for pulp and fuelwood.
+However, the species is ecologically important as it strengthens biodiversity by contributing to watershed protection and soil stabilization and forming a protective habitat for seedlings of more frost-sensitive species.
 With this ability, and with a canopy allowing a fair amount of light to pass through, the downy birch is suitable for reforestation and natural regeneration of forest habitats.
-In Croatia, the tree is used as an aromatic and medicinal plant.

 in situ genetic conservation unit